 This Fund has exposure to equity securities, which subjects the Fund to equity investment risk and market risk, and which are more volatile than other types of investments, such as fixed-income investments.
 A significant portion of the Fund's exposure is to assets outside of Canada, which means that it is subject to foreign investment risk and foreign currency risk.
 This Fund also has exposure to fixed-income securities, subjecting it to risks including credit risk, fixed income investment risk, interest rate risk, and prepayment risk.
 Any indirect investment in securities may subject the Fund to tracking risk.
-These and other risks are described starting on page 54.
+These and other risks are described starting on page 55.
 The following table shows which risks apply to this Fund:

 Primary Risk Secondary Risk Low or Not a Risk

 Capital Depletion •

 Commodity •

 Concentration 0

 Convertible Securities 0

-Credit
+Credit •

 Cryptocurrency 0

 Cyber Security •

-Derivatives 0
+Derivatives •

 Emerging Markets •

-Equity Investment ٠
+Equity Investment •

 ESG Investment Objective or Strategy •

 ETF •

 Extreme Market Disruptions •

-Fixed Income Investment ٠
+Fixed Income Investment •

-Foreign Currency ٠
+Foreign Currency •

-Foreign Investment ٠
+Foreign Investment •

 Primary Risk Secondary Risk Low or Not a Risk

-High Yield Securities 0
+High Yield Securities •

+Indexing 0

 Interest Rate •

-Large Transaction 0
+Large Transaction •

-Legislation 0
+Legislation •

-Leverage 0

-Liquidity 0
+Liquidity •

 Market •

 Portfolio Manager •

-Prepayment
+Prepayment •

-Securities Lending, Repurchase and Reverse Repurchase Transaction 0
+Securities Lending, Repurchase and Reverse Repurchase Transaction •

 Senior Loans •

-Series 0
+Series •

 Short-Selling •

-Small Company 0
+Small Company •

 Small/New Fund 0

 Taxation •

-Tracking 0
+Tracking •

-This risk applies only to a the Eived Date Distribution Sori 00